+Figure 1.---Evaluation curve for available water capacity in the interpretation for nitrate leaching potential.

 NASIS uses a concept known as “fuzzy logic” to assign a numerical value between 0.00 and 1.00 to each factor in the interpretation criteria and the overall rating.
 For interpretations that are designed to predict soil limitations for a particular use, the higher the value, the greater the limitation.
-The Nitrate Leaching Potential interpretation is designed in this way.
+The nitrate leaching potential interpretation is designed in this way.
 A curve is constructed for each criteria factor, which assigns a value between 0.00 and 1.00.
-These curves are known as Evaluations in NASIS.
-The following is an example of the Evaluation curve for the Available Water Capacity (AWC) factor in the Nitrate Leaching Potential interpretation:
+These curves are known as “evaluations” in NASIS.
+Figure 1 is an example of the evaluation curve for the available water capacity (AWC) factor in the nitrate leaching potential interpretation.

 A value of 1.00 (most limiting) is assigned if AWC is 15 cm or less.
 This corresponds to “low” and “very low” AWC classes.
 A value of 0.00 (not limiting) is assigned if AWC is 25 cm or greater, which corresponds to “high” and “very high” AWC classes.
-Intermediate values are assigned for an AWC greater than 15 but less than 25 cm, according to the curve.
-Each Evaluation curve is then used to create subrules that can be weighted to generate the overall interpretation rating.
-The following image displays the weighting factors and relationships of the subrules that are used in the nonirrigated nitrate leaching potential interpretation:
+For an AWC greater than 15 but less than 25 cm, intermediate values are assigned according to the curve.
+Each evaluation curve is then used to create subrules that can be weighted to generate the overall interpretation rating.
+The following image displays the weighting factors and relationships of the subrules in the nonirrigated nitrate leaching potential interpretation.

 AGR - Nitrate Leaching Potential, Nonirrigated

-Each of the green boxes represents a subrule for the nitrate leaching potential, nonirrigated interpretation.
+Each of the green boxes represents a subrule for the nitrate leaching potential, nonirrigated, interpretation.

-The Water Available for Leaching subrule is weighted by multiplying by 0.60
+The “water available for leaching” subrule is weighted by multiplying by 0.60.

-The Ksat travel time subrule is weighted by multiplying by 0.25.
+The “Ksat travel time” subrule is weighted by multiplying by 0.25.

-The Available Water Capacity subrule is weighted by multiplying by 0.15.
+The “available water capacity” subrule is weighted by multiplying by 0.15.

 The sum of these three weighted subrules results in a value between 0.00 and 1.00